Jacob Stallings Player Props: Marlins vs. Rockies

-Jacob Stallings -- batting .111 with a walk and two RBI in his past 10 games -- will be in action for the Miami Marlins versus the Colorado Rockies, with Austin Gomber on the hill, on May 23 at 8:40 PM ET.
+Jacob Stallings -- 1-for-3 with two RBI in his last game -- will be in action for the Miami Marlins against the Colorado Rockies, with Karl Kauffmann on the hill, on May 24 at 8:40 PM ET.

-He had a one-hit performance in his previous game (1-for-3) against the Rockies.
+He had a one-hit showing in his previous game (1-for-3) against the Rockies.

 Jacob Stallings Game Info & Props vs. the Rockies